Anahkiasen/janitor/README.md

 # Janitor

-Janitor is a tool to help you remove unused code, views and assets from your codebase.
+Janitor is a tool to help you remove unused code, routes, views and assets from your codebase.

 ## Install